There are lots of myths about how you get HIV, but the virus is not easily passed on.

 In order to be passed on, HIV has to be present in detectable levels in the blood, semen, vaginal fluids or breast milk - usually when a person is not on effective treatment or has not yet been diagnosed.

 Something you may not realise is that if someone with HIV is on effective treatment and has an undetectable viral load, they cannot pass on HIV.
+It can take up to six months on treatment for some people to become undetectable.

 Here are some common questions about HIV: